unt-libraries/fauxdoc/README.md

 ### Schema

 Your `Schema` is a specific collection of field instances.
-Calling the schema instance generates data representing one document.
-It returns a dictionary mapping field names to values.
+Calling the schema instance generates data representing one full document (a dictionary).

 ```python
 import itertools